chrisley75/docker-ssh/README.md

 This Dockerfile creates an ssh service inside a docker container

 * default user and password is ubuntu
+* I've edited the SSH conf from Dockerfile, so that the SSH server listens on port 2222 (default is 22)

 ## Building the image